Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Related Work

 \subsection{Learning with Auxiliary tasks}

 Multi-task learning (MTL) \cite{zhang2017survey} is usually used to improve the performance of all tasks by utilizing useful information from multiple relevant tasks.
-MTL has difficulties which not exist in learning for a single task.
-There may be conflicts between how to learn each task.
+However, even with relevant tasks, MTL often suffers from degradation due to the competition between tasks.
 Therefore, learning with multiple auxiliary tasks can harm generalization on the primary task referred to as negative transfer.
+To address this, Auxiliary Learning has been proposed \cite{zhang2014aux}.
 Auxiliary Learning is a learning strategy to employ auxiliary tasks to assist the primary task.
-It is similar to multi-task learning, but auxiliary learning cares only the performance of the primary task.
-A number of auxiliary learning methods are proposed in a wide range of tasks~\cite{auxlearning1, Unaux1, Unaux2}.
+It is similar to multi-task learning, but auxiliary learning cares only about the performance of the primary task.
+These methods are proposed in a wide range of tasks~\cite{auxlearning1, Unaux1, Unaux2}.
 AC-GAN~\cite{acgan} proposed an auxiliary classifier for generative models.
-Our approach generates meta-paths on heterogeneous graphs to make new labels and trains models to predict meta-paths as auxiliary tasks.
+In this paper, we proposed a self-supervised auxiliary learning framework that generates meta-paths on heterogeneous graphs to make new labels and trains models to predict meta-paths as auxiliary tasks.